Content created: 2010-12-30

 The essay brought him fame lasting to the present day, when it is widely read in most American classes on world civilization and is even available elsewhere on this web site (link).
 But it neither persuaded nor pleased His Majesty, and Hán Yù was immediately transferred far to the (double ugh) South, to a magistracy in Cháozhōu District 潮州府 in Guǎngdōng 广东 Province, a wild and terrible place, despite its glorious destiny to become the wealthiest part of China in our own day.
 On royal orders, he left immediately, undeterred by a terrible snow storm which obscured his path.
 Fortunately, a man appeared to sweep the path before him: none other than his nephew Xiāng.

-Young Hán Xiāng went with him and proved a droll distraction from his disgrace and embarrassment, if not exactly a comfort to him, for the lad spoke constantly about the joys and need of studying the Way.
+Young Hán Xiāng went with him and proved a droll distraction from his disgrace and embarrassment, if not exactly a comfort to him, for the lad spoke constantly about the joys of studying the Way and the need to do so.
 When finally they parted company, it was the last Hán Yù ever saw of his nephew, who had become an immortal —for sure this time— and drifted into the sky.

 When artists represent Hán Xiāng, they nearly always show him carrying or playing a flute, and sometimes he is honored as the patron god of musicians.